BitBalloon/homepage/posts/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 BitBalloon will process all your assets during each deploy and create unique urls for each piece of content, set far future caching headers and update the HTML to refer to the CDN URLs of the new bundled, minified and cache-optimized assets.
 We also run all images through lossless image optimization.

-Often sites deployed to BitBalloon will get close to 100/100 score on Pingdom Speed Test tool because of all that web perf optimization.
+Often sites deployed to BitBalloon will get close to 100/100 score on Pingdom Speed Test tool because of all those web performance optimizations.
 Obviously if you want to achieve a similar result on S3/Cloudfront, it takes quite a bit of work to get it all right.

 ### Form processing